Mik317/Not-XSSer/README.md

 - Inject automatic payloads (Generated in automatic way for all js code inserted)
 - Use modules for XSS exploits [like keylogging,reverse shell,credentials harvester ...](/XSSer/Modules/)
 - Report all in a Web Panel (Django Powered)
-- Connect and send requests under HTTP proxies
+- Connect and send requests under HTTP/sor SOCKS4/5 proxies
 - Search for vuln sites (I recommend you under http proxy for not be banned from Google engine)
 - Synchronization between terminal script and web panel
 - Test for requirements installation